yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcribbonbutton-class.md

 ### <a name="parameters"></a>Parametry
  [in] *bUstawienie*
- Jeśli `TRUE`, menu jest wyrównany do prawej.
+ W przypadku opcji TRUE jest wyrównany do prawej.
 W przeciwnym razie menu jest wyrównany do lewej

 ##  <a name="settext"></a>  CMFCRibbonButton::SetText